TDanielVS/CODES/model car/README.md

 ### Test
-Use the code CNN_LAB.py you must be connected to the car wireless way in order to send the commands to the car.
+Use the code CNN_LAB.py you must be connected to the car by wireless way in order to send the commands to the car.